RossKnapman/PersonalWebsiteSource/README.md

 - [x] Make e.g. social media links from variables, rather than hard-coded
 - [x] Add publications
 - [x] Add jumbotron to homepage
-- [ ] Make transition for side menu smoother on phone
+- [ ] Make sidebar appear on top of content (instead of "pushing" it), see e.g. https://bootstrapious.com/p/bootstrap-sidebar
+- [ ] Allow clicking anywhere on page to dismiss sidebar